lielsheri/PatientSignal/README.md

 **Diagnosing Through the Noise: Understanding Patient Self‑Descriptions**

 ## Project Overview
 In everyday conversation, patients often describe their symptoms with personal anecdotes, pauses and even unrelated details.
 PatientSignal shows how this “real-world noise” influences automated medical text classifiers.
-Starting with 1,200 clean symptom descriptions, we use a Ollama model to weave in two levels of natural speech patterns—brief chatter and longer anecdotes—then measure how well different algorithms cope.
+Starting with 1,200 clean symptom descriptions, we use the Llama-3.1:8b model via Ollama to weave in two levels of natural speech patterns—brief chatter and longer anecdotes—then measure how well different algorithms cope.

 ## How It Works
 1. **Prepare the Data**